fMRI Lie Detection and the Cephos / No Lie MRI Debate

 Last updated:

-Around 2005, a pair of US companies began offering criminal-defence attorneys and civil litigants a service that seemed, at first, to resolve the polygraph's credibility problems.
-Instead of measuring the peripheral physiological correlates of stress, the new offering would measure brain activity directly using functional magnetic resonance imaging (fMRI).
-The claim was that deception can be identified in the prefrontal activation patterns visible on a brain scan with an accuracy well above the polygraph's contested record.
+Around 2005, two US companies began offering criminal-defence attorneys and civil litigants a service they positioned as an advance on the polygraph: instead of measuring peripheral physiological correlates of stress, the service would measure brain activity directly using functional magnetic resonance imaging (fMRI), claiming that deception could be identified in prefrontal activation patterns visible on a brain scan with accuracy well above the polygraph's contested record.

 The EU's 2024 AI Act adds a categorical legal prohibition that may outlast the current commercial entities.
 This topic traces the science, the litigation, and the regulatory response from their respective starting points.